saiachanta2728/Ace_SA/about virtual envinornment.md

 bash
 Copy code
 pip install -r requirements.txt

 Deactivating the Virtual Environment
-To deactivate the virtual environment and return to the global Python environment, simply type:
+To deactivate the virtual environment and return to the Python environment, simply type:

 bash
 Copy code
 deactivate

+THESE KEYS WORD HELPS IN VIRTUAL ENVINORNMENT